4cm4k1/personal-website/readme.md

 # run in dev mode
 yarn dev

-# if using Now, Now's dev mode simulates their servers
+# if using Vercel, Vercel's dev mode simulates their servers
-now dev
+vc dev

 # build in prod mode
 yarn build